GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 ## Shortcuts

-Personally I love these 2 shortcuts from spreadsheets:
+Set as hotkeys with the Natural Language Dates plugin:
 - Date: `ctrl + ;`
+- Date Time: `ctrl + &`
 - Time: `ctrl + :`

-- FYI: In Visual Studio Code I approximate it with:
+FYI: In Visual Studio Code I approximate it with:
   - Now via shortcut: `ctrl + k t`
   - Now via snippet: `ctrl + space now`
 - The Natural Language Dates plugin allows you to enter dates with syntax like `@yesterday`.